AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 ### Causes for PI point type changes

-A point change can occur for the following reasons:
+A point change can occur for multiple reasons, including:

 * The source PI point data and type is configured incorrectly.
 The data and point must be deleted and recreated.

 * The source PI point was misconfigured initially.
-For example, the point needed to be updated from `Float32` to `Float64`.
+For example, the point needs to be updated from `Float32` to `Float64`.
 The data is still relevant and should be kept.

-* Other reasons.

 ### Resume streaming data to an existing SDS stream after a type change